How to Write a Living Will

 Closely related to the topic of living wills, is the durable power of attorney.
 A durable power of attorney (DPOA) is a document, in which you name an attorney-in-fact, and give this person power to make decisions for you in the event of your incapacity.
 Your attorney-in-fact may make decisions regarding your person – such as your residence, and your medical care.
 However, a DPOA cannot empower your attorney-in-fact to make decisions regarding life-sustaining medical treatment, unless the DPOA complies with the advance directive form created by the state legislature.
 A DPOA may also empower your attorney-in-fact to manage your property, and make decisions regarding your property.
 Thus, a DPOA gives your attorney-in-fact considerably broader authority that an advance directive.
 For this reason, many people who create an advance directive, also find it useful to create a DPOA at the same time.
 After all, if you become incapacitated, you want your property to be taken care of.

-The Oklahoma State Legislature has not made available forms for a DPOA.
-If you need to create an advance directive, consult an attorney.
+The Oklahoma State Legislature has also made available forms for a DPOA.
+These forms are available here.

 In the past, wills were only used to specify what would happen after a person passed away.
 In the latter part of the twentieth century, states began to realize that people not only needed documents to prepare for their death; they also needed legally binding directives to take care of themselves and their property if they were still alive, and not capable of making decisions for themselves.
 Thus, living wills, advance directives, and DPOAs were born.
 Most states have passed laws specifically authorizing such documents, and requiring medical personnel to abide by the wishes that the person expresses.